shcallaway/scrape-mal/README.md

 ## API

 - /download - Save an HTML page to S3.
-- /extract - Extract fields from an HTML page that was previously saved to S3.
+- /extract - Extract data from a page that was previously saved to S3.
-- /insert - Insert fields extracted from an HTML page into the database.
+- /insert - Insert data into the database.
-- /scrape - Combines the extract and insert steps.
+- /scrape - Combines the extract and insert functions.

 All endpoints use HTTP method POST.